 - Cuts, bruises and lacerations;

-- Back, neck or shoulder strain or sprain from lifting heavy items;
+- Neck or shoulder strain or sprain injuries from lifting heavy items;

 - Broken or fractured bones;

 - Limb and joint injuries;

 Please call today if you’d like us to review your chances of being compensated.

 According to the law, employers are responsible for conducting a thorough risk assessment of the warehouse.
 This is particularly important because every warehouse is unique and may require a unique set of precautionary measures.

 Depending on the results of the risk assessment, employers are legally required to put measures in place in order to minimise the risk to all warehouse workers and visitors.
 If the employer fails to follow the recommended safety guidelines and a worker is injured as a result, the employer is liable to pay compensation.

 While the precautionary measures will differ from one warehouse to another, depending on the industry and the size of the warehouse itself, in general all employers are required to do the following: